 Constituents of Centratherum anthelminticum

-The main active principle of seeds is Delta-7-avenasterol.
-They also contain demanolide lactone, vernasterol, Sterols, avenasterol and vernosterol, a bitter principle, essential oil, resins and fixed oil consisting of myristic, palmitic, stearic, oleic, linoleic and vernolic acids.
+The main active principle of seeds are Delta-7-avenasterol.
+They also contain demanolide lactone, vernasterol, Sterols, avenasterol, and vernosterol, a bitter principle, essential oil, resins, and fixed oil consisting of myristic, palmitic, stearic, oleic, linoleic, and vernolic acids.

 Kali zeeri is astringent, bitter, and pungent in taste (Rasa), pungent after digestion (Vipaka), and is hot in effect (Virya).
 Kali zeeri is an Ushna Virya herb.
-Ushna Virya or hot potency herb, subdues Vata (Wind) and Kapha (Mucus) and increases Pitta (Bile).
-It has property of digestion, vomiting and purging, and gives feeling of lightness.
+Ushna Virya or hot potency herb, subdues Vata (Wind), and Kapha (Mucus), and increases Pitta (Bile).
+It has the property of digestion, vomiting, and purging, and gives a feeling of lightness.

 - Guna (Pharmacological Action): Laghu (Light), Tikshna (Sharp)

 - Virya (Action): Ushna (Heating)

 - Vipaka (transformed state after digestion): Katu (Pungent)

 - Jantunashak (Kills parasites)